 The chapel was designed as an universal meditative place of worship, not specific to any one denomination or religion, and has been used as such a place since it first opened.
 Starting in 1973 it has also been used as a center for international social justice, and has hosted guest such as President Jimmy Carter and South African President Nelson Mandela.

-Update March 2019: The chapel and grounds are closed until mid-December 2019.
+Update March 2019: The chapel and grounds are closed through early 2020.